-Title IX does not require equal funding or dollar-for-dollar matching in the women's and men's programs, but lack of funds cannot justify sex discrimination.
+Title IX does not require dollar-for-dollar matching for women's and men's teams in the same sport or equal funding in the overall women's and men's programs.
 Title IX does not prohibit private funding, revenue production, fundraising, booster club or other donations from subsidizing athletics.
 Title IX does not impose any requirements for budgeting procedures or specify into which account donated dollars must be deposited.
-Nevertheless, institutions are not absolved of their obligation to comply if donors choose to donate only to men's teams, the booster club supports only football, or institution staff make poor choices about how to spend the available money.
-This means that whatever benefits are provided for student-athletes (improved facilities, new uniforms, better travel accommodations, scholarships, etc.) via donated monies, tangible gifts, guarantees, and endowments, are all viewed under Title IX as benefits provided by the institution.
+However, lack of funds cannot justify sex discrimination.
+Institutions are not absolved of their obligation to comply if donors choose to donate only to men's teams, the booster club supports only football, or institution staff make poor choices about how to spend the available money.
+This means that whatever benefits are provided for student-athletes (improved facilities, additional coaches, new uniforms, better travel accommodations, scholarships, etc.) via donated monies, tangible gifts, guarantees, and endowments, are all viewed under Title IX as benefits provided by the institution.
 This principle of institutional responsibility is the same under all civil rights laws so as to prohibit actions that would circumvent those laws.

 There are only two program components where dollar amounts are key to compliance findings: athletic scholarships and recruitment.
 Awarding dollars proportionate to participation is required for scholarships, while it is a compliance target, not a requirement, for recruitment.
 Under certain circumstances, disproportionate funding may be justified under both program components.
-Compliance with most other program components is determined by the tangible benefits provided to students - the quality of equipment, availability and quality of coaches, modes of transportation, practice schedules, the quality of facilities, the availability of trainers, the publications provided - and not the dollar amount spent for each benefit.
+Compliance with most other program components is determined by the tangible benefits provided to students - the availability and quality of coaches, the quality of facilities, modes of transportation, practice schedules, quality of equipment, the availability of athletics trainers, the publications provided - and not the dollar amount spent for each benefit.